One-to-One Marketing Definition

 This level of freedom can make things complicated logistically, but it allows your customers to get exactly what they want out of your product and communications and puts them in the driver’s seat.

-Segmentation takes personalized marketing one step further by creating different groups of your customers, prospects, and partners and communicating with them differently.
+Behavioral Segmentation takes personalized one-to-one marketing one step further by creating different groups of your customers, prospects, and partners and communicating with them differently.
 You might create multiple versions of an email campaign based on what data you have about your customers — for instance, promoting a sale on sandals for customers who have ordered them before — so that everything they receive is relevant and targeted.

 Steps to Launching One-to-One Marketing Campaigns